Ubud, in many ways the center of Bali, welcomes visitors with great culture, some fascinating tradition – and even some monkey business.

 In 1883, German zoologist Alfred Brehm described how locals collected the wild cats’ excrements to make a drink from it since the plantation coffee was intended exclusively for the Dutch colonialists and their export.

 Real Kopi Luwak beans can only be recognized by a specialist under a microscope or with the aroma profile of a gas chromatographic analysis.
 The quality of this coffee cannot be consistent.
 It strongly varies due to different factors like the type of coffee beans eaten, the time it has been on the forest floor, and other variables.
-In cats’ intestines, the coffee cherries are fermenting from enzymes which creates a full, dark, and musty aroma.
+In cats’ intestines, the coffee cherries are fermented from enzymes that create a full, dark, and musty aroma.

 On this map, you can see where all the places described in this post are located: